 Typically, the discussion continues to grow throughout the session.
 The therapist may ask questions about:

-Your physical well-being, sleep, diet (Mental and physical health go together!)
+• Your physical well-being, sleep, diet (Mental and physical health are closely connected.)

 This might feel personal.
 That’s normal.
-Therapy is a very intimate process – you’re sharing information with someone that you may not have shared with anyone else.
-If it’s too much information to share in the initial session, you can state it.
-It’s fine to say “not yet” when it comes to the conversation.
+Therapy is a very intimate process; you’re sharing information with someone that you may not have shared with anyone else.
+If discussing something feels too overwhelming during the first session, you can state it.

 Establishing Expectations – The Key Component